Anti-abortion billboards fuel stigma in Kenya, say women's rights groups

 Another says “Your mother gave you a chance, it wasn’t easy then too.
-Give your baby a chance!” with a picture of a foetus in cupped hands.
+Give your baby a chance!” with a picture of a fetus in cupped hands.

 “The billboards fuel stigma and misinformation on abortion creating an environment that adversely affects reproductive health providers and women seeking these services,” said Evelyne Opondo, Africa director for the Center for Reproductive Rights.